pretoriusdre/resume/README.md

 - **Resume** (fully anglicized)
    - Often used in casual contexts or when accents are omitted for simplicity.
    - Can be confusing because it’s identical to the verb "resume" (to begin again).

+### Page Size

+- For page size, this currently is configured for ISO standard A4 paper size, which prints to US letter size.
+- Please feel free to submit a PR if you would like to localize this project.